mathisang/aidsh/README.md

 ## API

-You can access to API only with a token generated with success login credentials
+You can access to API only with a token generated with success login credentials.

+You need to send your login credentials with a POST request on http://127.0.0.1:8000/login_check